AdobeDocs/uix/src/pages/services/aem-assets-view/extension-development/index.md

 ## Deploy on Production and create approval request

-After the application has been completed, tested locally and on `Stage`, we are ready to deploy it to `Production`.
+After the application has been completed, tested locally, and on `Stage`: we are ready to deploy it to `Production`.
 Refer to the [UI Extensions Development Flow](../../../guides/development-flow#deploy-on-production) to learn how to do this.

 Also in this document you can find the whole development flow of a UI Extensions.